 “From Joan’s on Third.
 It’s Pecorino Fresca.
 From La Tuccia.”

 Nancy took another bite and smiled.
-“It could use a little salt.”
-I said confidently.
-I forced myself to walk away.
-Else turn into a complete babbling idiot.
+“It could use a little salt,” I said and forced myself to walk away.

-When I knew I had taken everyone’s order and all of my guests had everything they needed, I snuck back into the prep area to talk to Carla.
+Later, when service had been in swing for a few hours, I snuck back into the prep area to talk to Chef Carla.
 In private.

 “What did Nancy think?”
 I asked.
 Carla smiled and spoke to me in almost whispers.
 “She liked it.
 She said it could use some herbs, maybe.
 Or some spice…Maybe some honey.”